proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/02_Decrypting_Money_Workbook.md

 3. **Confidence** - "You can use Bitcoin today" message empowers immediate action
 4. **Comprehensiveness** - Covers everything from philosophy to practical wallet setup

-For BookMark Breakfast participants, this book is the perfect companion to the 90-minute experience.
+For book club participants, this book is the perfect companion to the 90-minute experience.
 It transforms a single session into a lasting education, turning curious attendees into knowledgeable Bitcoin users.

 **The goal:** Not just understanding Bitcoin, but confidently participating in the future of money.